plone/documentation/develop/plone/views/browserviews.rst

     This is because macros are hardwired to the TAL template language, and referring to them outside templates is difficult.

-    Also, if you ever need to change the template language, or mix in other template languages, you can do it much more easily when templates are a feature of a pure Python based view, and not vice versa.
+    If you ever need to change the template language, or mix in other template languages, you can do it much more easily when templates are a feature of a pure Python based view, and not vice versa.